Everyone loves free things right?

 Containing information on 267 world entities, this is a treasure trove of data that is updated weekly with information about the world.

-Altmetric does offer some paid plans but they have a very useful set of the top 100 most mentioned articles that have been published in a year.
+Altmetric does offer some paid plans but they have a useful set of the top 100 most mentioned articles across 20 disciplines that have been published in a year, too.

 10. Open Corporates

-The largest open database of companies in the world, Open Corporates gives you access to information about over 100 million companies.
+The largest open database of companies in the world, Open Corporates gives you access to information about close to 200 million companies.

 You can search by companies or officers and limit your jurisdiction if you need to.